dan84827/pic24_projects/assembly_application/README.md

 # 48-bit Multiplication on the PIC24

-In this project, I wrote some assembly and C code that does the following:
+In this project, did the following:

 1. Write a 48-bit unsigned multiplication subroutine in PIC24F assembly language.